Klasse-Digitale-Grafik/tutorials/Domain-Hosting.md

 A **website** and a **domain** are two different things: The **website is a collection** of files that can be rendered by your browser.
 These files are stored on some **server**, a computer that is always connected to the internet and which can be accessed by "calling" it’s **IP address**.
 And then there is a domain, which redirects your request to that servers IP address.
 Because on one server with one IP address, there can be multiple websites, the domain is also used by the server to determine which directory of files should be delivered.

 ## The easy way
 The easiest is to have domain, email and webhosting with one provider.
 Many providers call this product "webhosting", and often there is almost nothing that can go wrong:
 - Buy a webhosting package and select an available domain
 - Create an FTP user and upload your website to the webspace
-- Go to domain settings and direct the website to that directory where you uploaded the website
+- Go to domain settings and direct the domain to that directory where you uploaded the website
 - (Set up an email address)

 This kind of webhosting is mostly running Apache or nginx on a shared Linux machine and is suitable for simple websites made with HTML or generated with PHP, like Kirby or Wordpress.